 This gives us a bound of at most $\frac{3\mathfrak{r}(\mathfrak{r} + 1)}{2}$ queries made by the algorithm in Figure~\ref{12leaf}.

-\begin{lemma} For $\delta \leq 1$, with probability at least $p$, the return value of the algorithm in Figure~\ref{12leaves} is the minimum number of edge modifications necessary to make the input graph $2$-edge-connected up to an error of at most $\frac{1}{2} + \delta n$. \end{lemma}
+\begin{lemma} For $\delta \leq 1$, with probability at least $p$, from the return value of the algorithm in Figure~\ref{12leaves}, we get the minimum number of edge modifications necessary to make the input graph $2$-edge-connected up to an error of at most $\frac{1}{2} + \delta n$. \end{lemma}

 \begin{proof} Let $c_1^*$ be the number of 2-class-leaves that are 1-class-leaves in $G$ and of size at most $\frac{2}{\delta}$.
 Let $c_2^*$ be the number of 2-class-leaves that are not 1-class-leaves in $G$ and of size at most $\frac{2}{\delta}$.
 The algorithm in Figure~\ref{12leaves} gives us an estimate $(\hat{C}_1, \hat{C}_2)$ for ($c_1^*, c_2^*)$ that we will later use to estimate the distance to $2$-edge-connectivity.
 Let $(\hat{c}_1, \hat{c}_2)$ be the return value of the algorithm in Figure~\ref{12leaves} when ignoring the query bound $\ell$.
 Let $B_{1,i}$ be the value of $b_1$ in iteration $i$, let $B_{2,i}$ be the value of $b_2$ in iteration $i$.
 Let $C_{2,s}$ be the size of the $2$-class-leaf that contains $s$.
 Let $\hat{c} \coloneqq \frac{\hat{c}_2}{2} + \frac{1}{2} + \hat{c}_1 + \frac{\delta n}{2}$ be our estimate of the distance.
 Similarly to the calculation for the distance to connectivity estimate, we get: